Publications

 Human-Machine Interfaces (HMIs) for automated vehicles (AVs) are typically divided into two categories: internal HMIs for interactions within the vehicle, and external HMIs for communication with other road users.
 In this work, we examine the prospects of bridging these two seemingly distinct domains.
 Through a participatory workshop with automotive user interface researchers and practitioners, we facilitated a critical exploration of holistic HMI design by having workshop participants collaboratively develop interaction scenarios involving AVs, in-vehicle users, and external road users.
 The discussion offers insights into the escalation of interface elements as an HMI design strategy, the direct interactions between different users, and an expanded understanding of holistic HMI design.
 This work reflects a collaborative effort to understand the practical aspects of this holistic design approach, offering new perspectives and encouraging further investigation into this underexplored aspect of automotive user interfaces.

-• Putting ChatGPT Vision (GPT-4V) to the test: Risk perception in traffic images
+• Putting ChatGPT vision (GPT-4V) to the test: Risk perception in traffic images

 Driessen, T., Dodou, D., Bazilinskyy, P., De Winter, J. C. F.

-Royal Society Open Science (2024)
+Royal Society Open Science, 11:231676 (2024)

 Vision-language models are of interest in various domains, including automated driving, where computer vision techniques can accurately detect road users, but where the vehicle sometimes fails to understand context.
-This study examined the effectiveness of GPT-4V in predicting the level of ‘risk’ in traffic images as assessed by humans.
+This study examined the effectiveness of GPT-4V in predicting the level of ‘risk' in traffic images as assessed by humans.
 We used 210 static images taken from a moving vehicle, each previously rated by approximately 650 people.
-Based on psychometric construct theory and using insights from the self-consistency prompting method, we formulated three hypotheses: 1) repeating the prompt under effectively identical conditions increases validity, 2) varying the prompt text and extracting a total score increases validity compared to using a single prompt, and 3) in a multiple regression analysis, the incorporation of object detection features, alongside the GPT-4V-based risk rating, significantly contributes to improving the model’s validity.
+Based on psychometric construct theory and using insights from the self-consistency prompting method, we formulated three hypotheses: (i) repeating the prompt under effectively identical conditions increases validity, (ii) varying the prompt text and extracting a total score increases validity compared to using a single prompt, and (iii) in a multiple regression analysis, the incorporation of object detection features, alongside the GPT-4V-based risk rating, significantly contributes to improving the model's validity.
 Validity was quantified by the correlation coefficient with human risk scores, across the 210 images.
 The results confirmed the three hypotheses.
 The eventual validity coefficient was r = 0.83, indicating that population-level human risk can be predicted using AI with a high degree of accuracy.
 The findings suggest that GPT-4V must be prompted in a way equivalent to how humans fill out a multi-item questionnaire.

 • Exploring the correlation between emotions and uncertainty in daily travel

-Franssen, M., Verstegen, R., Bazilinskyy, P., Martens, M.
+Franssen, M., Verstegen, R.*, Bazilinskyy, P., Martens, M. H.

 Proceedings of International Conference on Applied Human Factors and Ergonomics (AHFE).
 Nice, France (2024)